MillsRoboticsTeam253/Code2018-Offseason/README.md

 - **IntelliJ**: Other IDEs, such and Eclipse and VS Code will also work, but this code is targeted toward users of [IntelliJ](https://www.jetbrains.com/idea/).

 ### Installing and Using Git
-To get started, you'll first have to install Git on your machine.
-Open [this link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), navigate to the instruction section for your machine's OS, and follow the instructions there.
-Restart your machine if you want to be safe.
+1. To get started, you'll first have to install Git on your machine.
+Open [this link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), navigate to the instruction section for your machine's operating system, and follow the instructions there.

-Then, create a folder for this project.
-I personally use the one IntelliJ generates, located at `user/IdeaProjects`, (where `user` is your user directory) and create a folder inside named `Code2018`.
+2. Then, create a folder for this project.
+I personally use the one IntelliJ generates, located at `YOUR_USER_FOLDER/IdeaProjects`, (where `YOUR_USER_FOLDER` is your user directory).

-Finally, open your native command line processor.
+3. Open your native command line processor.
 On MacOS this will be Terminal; and on Windows, cmd (I prefer Powershell but you can use either).

-Here is where things will get difficult.
-Due to the various places your project folder could be, I cannot give instructions that will work for everyone.
-I also do not have a Mac and cannot attest to the functionality of this next step.
-However, for the sake of consistency, I will assume you have your project folder in `user/IdeaProjects/Code2018` Run the command `cd /IdeaProjects/Code2018` on Mac, and `cd C:\Users\user\IdeaProjects\Code2018` on Windows.
+4. Navigate to the folder you created in step 2 using the command line.
+Examples for Windows and MacOS below.
+If you need further assistance, you can look up the "change directory" command for your operating system.
+	- **MacOS**: `cd \IdeaProjects\`
+	- **Windows**: `cd C:\Users\YOUR_USER_FOLDER\IdeaProjects`

-Finally, run `git clone https://github.com/MillsRoboticsTeam253/Code2018-Offseason.git`.
+5. Finally, run: `git clone https://github.com/MillsRoboticsTeam253/Code2018-Offseason.git`.
 This should fetch the code from this repo and download it to the folder you navigated to in the previous step.

 You should now have a (hopefully) functioning version of this year's code.
 Get coding!